HackTheBrain/OpenBCI-Narcolepsy-Project/Readme.md

 used to inform and, most important of all, protect the user and it's surroundings.
 But how can we translate data to meaningful information?

-## What
-*What are we Creating?* BAT (Brain AssistanT) is there for you to provide predictive insight into epileptic and narcoleptic events.
+BAT (Brain AssistanT) is there for you to provide predictive insight into epileptic and narcoleptic events.
 With our open API you will be able to connect to an ecosystem of apps and services that integrate with BAT to offer new, customized experiences.

 BAT will look into measuring the following channels: